Josh Weller

-Joshua Brent Weller is an English comedian, musician, comic-book writer, and podcast host.
+Joshua Brent Weller is an English comedian, actor, musician, comic-book writer, and podcast host.

 Career

 Weller's first solo single "Pretty Girls" was released on Yodel in 2008, followed by EP Push, again on Yodel in 2009, produced by Ryan Hadlock who had recently completed Gossip's Standing in the Way of Control and Johnny Flynn & The Sussex Wit's A Larum.
 Both releases sold out, with Push entering the UK Indie Chart at number 11.